-I recently experienced a misunderstanding with someone that I had no idea how to resolve.
-She is an acquaintance who routinely takes small bits of conversation and twists them into fiction.
-Then she repeats it to other people.
-By the time the story circles back around to the people involved, it is stretched so far out of proportion that any action seems futile.
+I recently experienced a misunderstanding with an acquaintance named Helen.
+She routinely takes small bits of conversation, twists them into fiction, and repeats it to other people.
+By the time the story circles back around to those involved, it creates unnecessary conflict.

-As Eve and I talked, I explained the details of the most recent incident involving our acquaintance.
-Consequently, others were upset at me and at innocent bystanders who knew nothing about the conversations and events surrounding this particular situation.
-I asked her to help me explore different options so I could make the best choice and move past the conflict that now involved several other people as the result of an awkward and unnecessary misunderstanding.
+I called my best friend, Eve, for advice.
+I explained the details of the most recent incident involving Helen.
+Consequently, others were upset at me for words I never spoke and actions I never engaged in.
+I asked Eve to help me explore different options so I could make the best choice and move past the conflict that now involved several other people as the result of an awkward misunderstanding.

 I logically understand that I have absolutely no control over other people’s reactions or perceptions.
 My words, my actions, my behaviors, thoughts, attitudes, and reactions are the only choices within my realm of responsibility.
 Other peoples’ words, thoughts, actions, and decisions are none of my business … even if their words, thoughts, actions, and decisions are about me.
 But that realization doesn’t prevent the sting from stinging.

 “Your life doesn’t just ‘happen.’
-Whether you know it or not, it is carefully designed by you,” explains Stephen Covey, author of The 7 Habits of Highly Effective People: Powerful Lessons in Personal Change.
+Whether you know it or not, it is carefully designed by you,” explains Stephen Covey, author of The 7 Habits of Highly Effective People.
 “The choices, after all, are yours.
 You choose happiness.
 You choose sadness.
 You choose decisiveness.
 You choose ambivalence.
 You choose success.
 You choose failure.
 You choose courage.
 You choose fear.
 Just remember that every moment, every situation, provides a new choice.
 And in doing so, it gives you a perfect opportunity to do things differently to produce more positive results.”

 “Sometimes it’s hard to know what to say when someone’s made decisions about your choices without asking you for more information,” Eve observed.

 Question #2 is “Why does it matter?”
 There are certainly occasions when it is important to invite a dialogue when confusion or misunderstandings erupt.
-However, issues that make me feel riled up often dissipate quickly when I ask myself, “Why does it matter?”
+However, issues often dissipate quickly when I ask myself, “Why does it matter?”
 Things that seemed crucial in the moment often don’t matter in comparison to the grand picture of events, especially if my ego is bruised or I wanted to get the last word in.

-I love the power of affirmations.
 Eve gave me permission to growl and I growled about the matter that was upsetting me to gain some perspective.
-Fully aware that my present thoughts dictate future outcomes, I want to make sure I allow time to get centered again.
+Fully aware that my present thoughts dictate future outcomes, I want to make sure I allow time to calm down and get centered again.